 - information provided by the applicant in their request for review and any supporting documentation supplied

 To dispute an infringement notice you must provide written notice to the NCA clearly outlining the grounds you are relying on for the dispute.
 The action of disputing liability means you are opting to have the matter heard in the ACT Magistrate’s Court.
 The NCA is required to lay the dispute with the ACT Magistrate's Court within 60 days of receiving the dispute notice.
 You will then receive a summons notice to appear before the ACT Magistrate's Court.

-Click here for Pay Parking Forms Incomplete forms may not be considered.
+For all infringement enquiries click here.
+Incomplete forms may not be considered.

 I have received a summons notice in the mail what do I do?

 You can still pay your infringement until the day before the set court date.
 If you wish to dispute the infringement and plead not guilty, we recommend you seek independent legal advice.
 If you fail to appear or are unsuccessful in your dispute you will receive a criminal conviction and the addition of court costs to your outstanding balance.

 What if I was not the person responsible for the offence?